ernestwisniewski/kbin/docs/oauth2_guide.md

         * `moderate:magazine_admin:delete`
             * Allows the deletion of magazines the user has permission to delete
         * `moderate:magazine_admin:update`
-            * Allows magazine rules, description, settings, title, etc to be updated
+            * Allows magazine rules, description, settings, title, etc. to be updated
         * `moderate:magazine_admin:theme`
             * Allows updates to the magazine theme
         * `moderate:magazine_admin:moderators`